jjmccollum/teiphy/docs/advanced.rst

    -m lac -m overlap

-Correctors’ Hands
+Correctors' Hands
 -----------------

 Collation data often distinguishes the first hand responsible for a manuscript from the hands of correctors who introduced changed readings either into the text or into the margin of the same manuscript.
-Some manuscripts include multiple layers of correction, where each corrector can be assumed to have had knowledge of any previous correctors’ notes.
+Some manuscripts include multiple layers of correction, where each corrector can be assumed to have had knowledge of any previous correctors' notes.
 Since the activity of most correctors is sporadic, the average corrector will effectively be a fragmentary witness in the places where he or she is cited in the apparatus.
-But if you wish to assume that each corrector approved of all the readings from the previous hand that he or she did not change, then you can “fill out” each corrector’s text using the text of the first hand (for the first corrector) or the filled-out text of the previous corrector (for all subsequent correctors).
-Under this assumption, the placement of the corrector on a phylogenetic tree will be facilitated by the disambiguation of what would otherwise be the corrector’s “missing” characters.
+But if you wish to assume that each corrector approved of all the readings from the previous hand that he or she did not change, then you can “fill out” each corrector's text using the text of the first hand (for the first corrector) or the filled-out text of the previous corrector (for all subsequent correctors).
+Under this assumption, the placement of the corrector on a phylogenetic tree will be facilitated by the disambiguation of what would otherwise be the corrector's “missing” characters.

 To enable this behavior, you first have to ensure that the desired correctors have their own ``witness`` elements in the collation